Mixture model for designs in high dimensional regression and the LASSO: Our mixture model and a sketch of our main result

 \subsection{The mixture model}

-In order to relax the Incoherence Condition, one needs a model for the design matrix $X$ allowing for a certain amount of correlations between columns while keeping some of the algebraic structure in the same spirit as (\ref{singvalcontrol}) for at least most supports indexing a subset of really pertinent covariates.
-In what follows, we study such a model, where the columns can be considered as belonging to a family of clusters and the cluster's centers or (an empirical surrogate) is defined to be the pertinent variable.
-This model is of great interest when many columns are very colinear.
-In practice, one often observes that the columns of $X$ can be grouped into different clusters such that the dot product of $X_j$ and $X_{j'}$ $j\neq j^\prime$ is close to one if they belong to the same cluster, and very close to zero otherwise.
-Notice that applying the LASSO for such designs will eventually result into grossly incorrect variable selection.
-On the other hand confusing a variable for another very correlated variable might not be a real issue as far as prediction is concerned if the clusters are well separated.
+In order to relax the Incoherence Condition, one needs a model for the design matrix $X$ allowing for a certain amount of almost parallel columns while keeping some of the algebraic structure in the same spirit as in (\ref{singvalcontrol}) for at least most supports indexing a subset of relevant covariates.
+In what follows, we study such a model, where the columns can be considered as drawn from a finite mixture of $K$ Gaussian distributions.

+An important parameter for the theoretical analysis is a separation index for the centers in the mixture model.
+This separation index we chose to study in this work is simply the coherence of the matrix of centers which is much smaller than the original design matrix $X$.